McBenny/base/app/scss/README.md

 No order is required by CSS in the declarations but don't be messy.
 Choose an logical order and stick to it!
 The two main orders are:

 * **Alphabetical**: no question on where to put a declaration relatively to the others, easy to find.
-* **Box-model order**: this requires a bit of training but with in a small amount of time you will find the declarations as fast as in the alphabetical order but you will gain a real logic in your declarations:
+* **Box-model order**: as fast as in the alphabetical order but you will gain a real logic in your declarations:
 	1. Display related declarations:
 		1. Display,
 		2. Visibility,